yycxsh/node-bitcoin-rpc/README.md

 2. call `.init()` with host, port, username, password as args
 3. call `.call()` with the method, param and callback (the callback takes (err, result))

+* optional: call `.setTimeout()` with the number of milliseconds to wait if 500 isn't enough

 Example:
 ----------
 ```